 My work on justice investigates how and when people form a judgment that something is fair or unfair, and the roles that people’s emotions and moral convictions play in shaping their perceptions of fairness and reactions to transgressions.
-In particular, my work highlights that people’s concerns about fairness are not as ubiquitous as has been assumed.
-My work on justice also investigates how people work out the complexities of distributing both the benefits and burdens of cooperative living.
+My work also investigates how people work out the complexities of distributing both the benefits and burdens of cooperative living.
 For example, I have investigated whether people's cultural and political orientations influence what they consider to be a fair allocation of resources.
 Recently, I have begun investigating third-party responses to injustice.
-For example, I have investigated how characteristics of perceivers influence their preferences for punishment and compensation following a transgression.
+For example, I have investigated how characteristics of situations and perceivers influence observers' preferences for punishment and compensation following a transgression.

 My work on morality has focused on how individuals regulate and evaluate their own and others’ moral behavior.
 For example, I have investigated how people's feelings about their own morality influence whether they will engage in ethical or unethical behavior.
 In related work, I have examined the relationship between sacrifice and moral character judgments.

 - Applied Social Psychology

 - Emotion, Mood, Affect

 - Organizational Behavior